airalab/robonomics-wiki/docs/en/raspberry-setup.md

 (homeassistant) homeassistant@ubuntu:/srv/homeassistant/python_scripts$ pip3 install homeassistant==2022.6.2
 ```

 Start Home Assistant Core for the first time.
-This will complete the installation for you, automatically creating the `.homeassistant `configuration directory in the `/home/homeassistant` directory, and installing any basic dependencies:
+This will complete the installation for you,by automatically creating the `.homeassistant `configuration directory in the `/home/homeassistant` directory, and installing any basic dependencies:

 ```bash
 (homeassistant) homeassistant@ubuntu:/srv/homeassistant/python_scripts$ hass